HHS81/c182s/README.md

 This aircraft was modified and updated in a joint effort by the following people:

-* HHS81: 3D model, programming, textures, bug tracking, testing
+* HHS81: 3D model, fdm, programming, textures, bug tracking, testing

 * Gilberto Agostinho (gsagostinho): textures, bug tracking, testing